tanmaypanat/osmo_api/README.md

     - We do not have a consumer in the application, but if one existed, it can potentially consume the queued message before rollback
         -lock queue until db insert?
     - Retry mechanism - its serves a s proof of concept, in reality we need to know why the db is down and if retrying will help, a 0.1 sec sleep might not be enough

+# Production Considerations
+1. Persistent message queue
+- Use a production ready, fault tolerant, persistent and distributed queue
+- kafka, rabbitmq, aws sqs

+2. Atomicity strategy
+- Outbox pattern
+- Store event in table at the same time as formula saving, background worker produces it to queue
+- I prefer dbfirst startegy, dbs are resilinet, data is not immutable in most cases

+3. Concurrency, duplicate handling
+- client side + server side implementation
+- Maybe use of redis or bloom filter for faster checking

+4. Retry and failure
+- add exponential backoff
+- smarter retry based on the actual error from db and queue

+5. Observability and monitoring
+- add more logging
+- forward logs to data visualtion platform like kibana which has visualtzation and serach capabilities

+6. Scaling
+- Deploy multiple instances behind load balancer
+- Distributed queue, database and microservices

+7. Data validation and security
+- Rate limiting
+- circuit breakers
+- authentication headers
+- data integrity using hmac
+- jwt potentially for timed access